This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 Wise’s (ex-TransferWise) origins are often described as follows: Two Estonians, a former Skype employee, and a Deloitte consultant became fed up with the exorbitant fees charged by banks for money transfers from the UK to Estonia.
 Fueled by their frustration, they had a stroke of brilliance – matching remittance senders and receivers within the same country.
 With a sauna in their office and a team unafraid to challenge the banking industry, TransferWise was born.
 The startup received backing from prominent investors such as Peter Thiel, Richard Branson, and Ben Horowitz, propelling it to the pinnacle of fintech for cross-border consumer transfers, surpassing a $10 billion valuation in 2021, and transferring by far more volume than any incumbent or fintech.

 Like any compelling story, Wise stands out in the otherwise mundane world of fintech with its collection of key elements: suffering victims, conniving old despots, and a young, clever savior.
-And, as with most captivating tales, Wise’s PR spiel holds some truth on the surface.
+And, as with most captivating tales, Wise’s PR spiel has some truth to it.
 So, let’s begin with what is genuinely accurate about this intriguing narrative.

 Wise Money Transfer: Things to Love